AndreasLengkeek/EdgeGym/README.md

     ```
 ### Line Length
 1. Do not exceed a line length of 80 characters
-2. A line length can exceed 80 characters if the end is of a URL.
+2. A line length can exceed 80 characters if the end is a literal string.
 ### Naming
 1. Internal variables in lower camelCase
 2. External variables, Classes, Interfaces and Files in upper CamelCase